NJBodam/Forecasting_Inflation_DeepLearning/README.md

 *   **Model Ensembling:** Explore ensemble methods, combining predictions from multiple models (e.g., averaging forecasts from CNN-LSTM, VAR, ARIMA) to potentially create more robust and accurate forecasts.
 *   **Evaluation Metrics:** Explore and report additional evaluation metrics beyond MAE and RMSE, such as MAPE (Mean Absolute Percentage Error), sMAPE (Symmetric Mean Absolute Percentage Error), or metrics relevant to economic forecasting.
 *   **Real-time Forecasting and Deployment:**  Consider deploying the best performing model for real-time inflation forecasting, potentially setting up an automated pipeline for data ingestion, model retraining, and forecast generation.

+Disclaimer: README might not accurately capture all that was done in the code as it was written while the research was ongoing.
+For instance certain hyperameter values were reconfigured along the line and the change not reflected in the README